Emmanuel289/WinnipegCast/README.txt

 2. A BackEnd: an Express server which connects to a PostgreSQL database server and services the client-side requests.
 3. A PostgreSql database: a local PostgreSQl instance that stores the weather forecasts.

+## Source Code

+The source code of the application is available at https://github.com/Emmanuel289/WinCast.git

 ## Dependencies